aerographql/documentation/source/_posts/getting-started.md

 }
 ```
 As you have noticed, the **type** field on the **@Field** decorator is optional.
-Aerographql will try to guess it using it's type annotation.
+AeroGraphQL will try to guess it using it's type annotation.

 This work well for string, number, boolean.
 But for the **id** field, we like to tell GraphQL that this particular field is of type **ID**, so we overload the default type here.